bencline1/Allpix_GaAs/doc/usermanual/framework-logging-other-utilities.md

 ---

 The Allpix² framework provides a set of utilities which improve the usability of the framework and extend the functionality provided by the C++ Standard Template Library (STL).
-The former includes a flexible and easy-to-use logging system, introduced in Section [Logging system](framework-redirect-module-inputs-outputs.md#logging-system) and an easy-to-use framework for units that supports converting arbitrary combinations of units to common base units which can be used transparently throughout the framework, and which will be discussed in more detail in Section [Unit system](framework-redirect-module-inputs-outputs.md#unit-system).
-The latter comprise tools which provide functionality the C++14 standard does not contain.
+The former includes a flexible and lightweight logging system, introduced in Section [Logging system](framework-redirect-module-inputs-outputs.md#logging-system) and an easy-to-use framework for units that supports converting arbitrary combinations of units to common base units which can be used transparently throughout the framework, and which will be discussed in more detail in Section [Unit system](framework-redirect-module-inputs-outputs.md#unit-system).
+The latter comprise tools which provide functionality the `C++17` standard does not contain.
 These utilities are used internally in the framework and are only shortly discussed in Section [Internal utilities](framework-redirect-module-inputs-outputs.md#internal-utilities) (file system support) and
 Section [Internal utilities](framework-redirect-module-inputs-outputs.md#internal-utilities) (string utilities).